Gainsborough Old Hall: Unoccupied building

+Architectural elements

-Architecturally the Old Hall has changed very little over the years.
+Architecturally, the Old Hall has changed very little over the years.
 It is principally a timber framed building, giving a characteristic 'striped' or 'black and white' appearance.
-On the north east corner is a brick tower.
-A splendid view of the town is available after a fifty-nine step climb to the top.
+On the north-east corner is a brick tower.
+A splendid view of the town is available after a fifty-nine-step climb to the top.

 Today, the Hall with its elaborate timber roof survives, with a kitchen which is possibly the most complete medieval kitchen in England.
 The kitchen still contains many original features, including two open fireplaces, each large enough to roast an ox, and two bread ovens served by a third chimney.

+Witches' marks

+The Hall contains a great number of "witches' marks", thought to prevent against evil, and curses carved into its walls.
+There are also many burn marks, to protect against fire.

+Reputed haunting by the Grey Lady

-The tower of the Old Hall is supposedly haunted by the Grey Lady, thought to be the daughter of the Lord of the Manor who fell in love with a poor soldier and planned to elope with him.
-Her father discovered the plan and locked her away in the tower where she died from a broken heart.
-According to local legend the girl's spirit still wanders the tower, endlessly waiting for her lover to arrive.
+The tower of the Old Hall is supposedly haunted by the Grey Lady, thought to be the daughter of the Lord of the Manor, who fell in love with a poor soldier and planned to elope with him.
+Her father discovered the plan and locked her away in the tower, where she died from a broken heart.
+According to local legend, the girl's spirit still wanders the tower, endlessly waiting for her lover to arrive.

+Ownership by the state and status as a listed building

 The house was looked after from 1949 by a volunteer group, The Friends of the Old Hall (FOHA), who saved the building and first opened it to the public.
 Sir Edmund Bacon gave it to the nation in 1970.
 The house is now owned by English Heritage and is open to the public as a museum.
 It is listed as Grade I for Heritage Protection.
 The Friends organisation still exists, and provides volunteer guides and other expertise.